 When it comes to purchasing a home, some buyers like to take past property taxes into consideration in order to figure out if the home is affordable or not.
 In some situations, a homeowner may have a relatively low mortgage payment due to a great interest rate but also have to contribute to an escrow account toward taxes that cost upwards of $6,000 per year.
 These numbers can be very influential when it comes to home buying.

 All About The Numbers

-At the end of the day, the entire picture of a home’s cost should be considered before making a purchase.
-It’s oftentimes the largest investment of a person’s life, and they should look at all costs both during and after their loan is paid in order to get an accurate idea of affordability.
+At the end of the day, the entire picture of a home's cost should be considered before making a purchase.
+It's oftentimes the largest investment of a person's life, especially in a luxury market, and they should look at all costs both during and after their loan is paid in order to get an accurate idea of affordability.

 No matter if the home is paid off in 15 or 30 years, or even if it's bought with cash to begin with, the expense of property taxes will never go away.
 If your dream home comes with a high tax burden, you just might want to weigh all of your options and find out what fits best for you.

 The Ashton Real Estate Group of RE/MAX Advantage